*If you haven't already read, A Beginner's Guide to Troweling Concrete - Part 1 we suggest checking that out first*

 Concrete finishing is done after floating to produce a dense, smooth, hard surface.
 Two or more successive passes may be necessary to produce the desired floor surface.
-Take the necessary time between successive passes to permit the concrete to increase its set.
+It's important to take the necessary time between successive passes to allow the concrete to reach proper set.

 Some contractors find it more productive to use two machines.
 One is equipped with float blades and the second with finish blades.

 This allows floating and subsequent finishing operations to proceed without delay.
 The extra machine can also be used as a spare in case of a breakdown.

-For both floating and finishing operations, the angle of the blade is important (Figure 1).
+For both floating and finishing operations, the angle of the blade is important (see Figure 1).

 The increased blade pressure provides a dense, durable concrete surface.

 When a trowel blade is tilted or pitched at too great an angle, you may start to notice ridges along the radius lines as you're sweeping the trowel- this is called chattering, or trowel chatter.
 If this occurs, reduce the tilt and continue troweling until the surface is smooth and level.
-The tilt may again be slightly increased.
-The tilt is excessive if the leading edge of the blade is more than 1 inch above the concrete surface.

-If a second floating pass is made it should be at a right angle to the first pass.
-Also, successive troweling operations are perpendicular to initial troweling.
+If a second floating pass is made it should be at a right angle to the first pass, and successive troweling operations are perpendicular to initial troweling.
 Each successive finishing pass should overlap the previous pass by half the width of the machine.
 This type of finishing pattern will ensure complete slab coverage and minimize surface imperfections.

 Multiple Slabs Poured Adjacently

-When two different slabs are poured adjacent to each other, the concrete may be softer on one side of the screed location than it is on the other side.
-In this case the machine should run parallel to the seam where the two concretes come together.
+When two different slabs are poured adjacent to each other, the concrete may be softer on one side of the screed than the other side.
+In this case the machine should run parallel to the seam where the two concrete slabs come together.
 The blades should overlap the seam by just a few inches.
-If a machine is run across the seam, a bump will result.
+If a machine is run across the seam, you could end up with a bump.

 When the concrete is ready, float and finish the surface in a regular pattern.
-Make sure that each successive pass overlaps the previous pass by half the machine width as shown in Figure 2.
+Make sure that each successive pass overlaps the previous pass by half the machine width as shown in Figure 2 below.

-Bull floating is done side-to-side while the power floating is done around edge (as shown).
+Bull floating (show on left) is done side-to-side, while the power floating is done around edge (shown on right).
 Trowel in a north-south pattern on first pass and an east-west pattern on second.

 Remember that the machine should not be operated in one spot for very long.
-The machine is moved across the slab in a sweeping motion—much as in hand finishing.
+The machine is moved across the slab in a sweeping motion—like in hand finishing.